MockbaTheBorg/PushLua/README.md

 <br>
 This is a very early, yet functional, work in progress and collaboration is welcome and encouraged.<br>
 <br>
-The software is developed in a modular way, so it can be used for other devices other than the Push 1.
+The software is developed in a modular way, so it can be used for other devices other than the Push 1.<br>

+## Building

+On Windows just extract and double click on setup.cmd to create the Visual Studio environment.
+Open and build.<br>
+On Linux just use the Makefile inside the Source folder.